 Shaw, Chris Melling and Elliott Sanderson will provide the greatest hopes of a British success story, with former world champion Darren Appleton, Imran Majid, Dean Shields and Fraser Patrick also amongst the notable Brits involved.

-As has become the norm at the UK Open Championship, snooker stars Stuart Bingham, Gary Wilson and Chris Wakelin, while Matchroom boss Barry Hearn and darts star Gerwyn Price will attract outside attention on the tournament.
+As has become the norm at the UK Open Championship, snooker stars Stuart Bingham, Gary Wilson and Chris Wakelin have thrown their names into the hat, with former snooker world champion Bingham facing Mohammad Soufi in the first round.

 The double elimination phase will take place from May 26-27, with 128 players then progressing to the single elimination phase which begins on March 13.